sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 The stranger sat up then.
 The covers slipped down, a ribcage flashed through cotton.
 His eyes settled on mine, and something unguarded flickered across his face.

 ‘She looks tired,’ he murmured.
-‘Like she’s been awake this whole time.’

 ‘You need to put her back,’ the girl said.